7/30/2019

 Julian Mitchell

 Thanks.
 Good morning.
-So maybe just sticking to the two question rule, my first question would just be around the industrial division.
-It looks like on slide 17, you're still assuming maybe 5% organic growth this year.
+So maybe just sticking to the two-question rule, my first question would just be around the industrial division.
+It looks like on slide 17 you're still assuming maybe 5% organic growth this year.
 That seems to imply a step up from the first half.
-So maybe just help explain why you think industrial organic growth should reaccelerate in the second half, please.
+So maybe just help explain why you think industrial organic growth should re-accelerate in the second half, please.

 speaker

-Mike Lamocke
+Mike Lamac

-Chairman and CEO
+Chairman and Chief Executive Officer

 speaker